 If you work in fast food or retail, you may also be entitled to extra pay for schedule changes including reduced hours.
 For more information or to file a complaint contact the NYC Department of Consumer and Worker Protection by calling 311.

-What are the Key To NYC Vaccination Requirements for Businesses?
+What are the Vaccination Requirements for Workplaces?

 I think my employer is discriminating against me based on my race/nationality, what can I do?

 Hate and discrimination against anyone on the basis of their race, national origin, or other status is not tolerated in New York City.
 The NYC Commission on Human Rights, Mayor's Office for the Prevention of Hate Crimes, and NYPD are monitoring and responding to reported hate and bias incidents resulting from fear and stigma related to COVID-19.

 My employer is not providing paid sick leave.
 What can I do?

 Under the NYC Paid Safe and Sick Leave Law, employers with five or more employees who work more than 80 hours per calendar year in New York City must provide paid safe and sick leave to employees.
 Employers with fewer than five employees must provide unpaid safe and sick leave.
 Covered employees have the right to use safe and sick leave for the care and treatment of themselves or a family member.